Troubleshooting

 Make sure your speakers are turned on and that they're properly connected to your computer.
 Make sure the volume slider is at a reasonable level, and that Mute is not checked.

-If the speaker icon is missing from your volume controls, it means your computer is not capable of playing sounds.
+In the Windows version, if the speaker icon is missing from your volume controls, it means your computer is not capable of playing sounds.
 You will be able to use Intonia to visually analyze pre-recorded .WAV files, but you will not be able to play the sounds back through your speakers.

 2. Click Output.